godotengine/godot-website/collections/_article/rendering-priorities-41.md

 2. **Proper multi-threading in the RenderingDevice**

-    Currently the RenderingDevice isn't properly thread safe (our usage of it is though).
-In some places it is overly restrictive while in others it isn't restrictive enough.
-We need to remove the restrictions where they are unnecessary and implement proper locking in places that can't be made thread safe.
+    Currently the RenderingDevice isn't properly thread-safe (our usage of it is though).
+In some places it is overly restrictive, while in others it isn't restrictive enough.
+We need to remove the restrictions where they are unnecessary and implement proper locking in places that can't be made thread-safe.

     This work is necessary to ensure that users don't run into threading bugs as they make more advanced use of the RenderingDevice API.
 It is also necessary to implement background pipeline compilation as described above.